 Montane White-eye (Z. poliogaster) and Abyssinian White-eye (Z. abyssinicus) inhabit different habitats, where their distributions overlap they show reproductive character displacement which leads to strong divergence in call patterns (Husemann, Ulrich & Habel, 2014).

-On the French island Reunion, three colour morphs of the endemic Reunion Grey White-eye (Z. borbonicus) meet in three narrow contact zones.
-The lack of genetic structure suggests a recent origin or few genes underlying genetic differentiation (Delahaie et al., 2017).
+On the French island Reunion, three colour morphs of the endemic Reunion Grey White-eye (Z. borbonicus) meet in three narrow contact zones (Delahaie et al., 2017).
+Genomic analyses suggest that a few genes underlie genetic differentiation (Bourgeois et al., 2020).

 Despite recent divergence (about 2 million years), the Solomons White-eye (Z. kulambangrae) and the Kolombangara White-eye (Z. murphyi) don’t hybridize.
 What reproductive isolation mechanisms are at work remains to be investigated (Cowles & Uy, 2019; Ottenburghs, 2019).